fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ```
 4. calculate private exponent (e.g. using Extended Euclidean Algorithm)
 ```
-ed = 1 (mod t) can also be expressed like this: ed = i*t + 1.
-In other word, find ed-1 that is divisible by t. d = 147
+ed = 1 (mod t) can also be expressed like this: ed = i*t + 1, where i is an integer.
+In other word, find ed-1 that is divisible by t. i = 1 : is t+1 divisible by d = 147
 ```
 5. verify the private exponent